Modern interior design of a Nevada cannabis lounge with stylish seating and ventilation features

 No. NV law still prohibits combining alcohol and cannabis.
 Nevada cannabis lounges may sell non-alcoholic beverages and snacks, but no liquor.

-How big can the smoking room be?
+How big can the smoking room be in a Nevada cannabis lounge?

 There is no explicit size limit, but it must be a distinct, enclosed space.
 Some operators opt for small cigar-lounge-style rooms.
 The key is meeting the ventilation specs: 8 air changes per hour at minimum.

-Do we need a diversity plan?
+Do we need a diversity plan for our Nevada cannabis lounge?

 Yes.
 Nevada mandates a “Diversity Plan” in your application showing how you’ll include women, veterans, minorities, etc., in your ownership and workforce.
 Social equity applicants get preference.
 Our Nevada cannabis consulting experts can guide you through the social equity requirements.